New Maryland, New Brunswick

-New Maryland is an affluent suburban bedroom community of Fredericton in central New Brunswick, Canada; located directly south of Fredericton, south of Route 2 and Route 101.
-As of 2021, the population was 4,153, which means it is large enough to become a "town".
-New Maryland alongwith having one of the highest average household networth has a median household income of over $116,000, the highest of any municipality in New Brunswick and across all of Atlantic Canada.
+New Maryland is a village and suburban bedroom community of Fredericton in central New Brunswick, Canada; located directly south of Fredericton, south of Route 2 and Route 101.
+As of 2021, the population was 4,153, which means it is large enough to become a town.
+New Maryland, along with having one of the highest average household networth has a median household income of over $116,000, the highest of any municipality in New Brunswick and across all of Atlantic Canada.

 New Maryland was officially incorporated as a village on June 1, 1991.
 Today the village is home to many businesses including a pub, pharmacy, post office, hairdressers, a vehicle repair shop, and two gas stations along with several more small businesses.
 New Maryland is also home to New Maryland Elementary School and multiple daycares which serve the village and its outlying areas.
 Virtually all of the residents now commute to Fredericton.